-Yesterday we sat down with Jessica Jacobs, 4x IronMan Champion, Triathlon coach extraordinaire, and one of the current leaders of this week’s RaceQuest training camp, to talk about preparations before a big race.
-While we were there, we also took some time to ask about her love for Triathlons, and why she finds such a joy coaching them as we look ahead to the Las Catalinas TRI.
+Yesterday we sat down with Jessica Jacobs, 4x IronMan Champion, Triathlon coach extraordinaire, and one of the current leaders of this week’s RaceQuest training camp.
+The subject largely covered how to make preparations before a big race.
+While we were there, we also took some time to ask about her love for Triathlons and why they fill her with joy.
+It all served as a nice preview as look ahead to the Las Catalinas TRI.

-The answer for both trace their route all of the way back to when Jacobs was just a kid, when she had a pair of outstanding running coaches in high school.
-Though their coaching styles were very different, she says that what really struck her about both coaches was their passion for the sport of running, and how they shared that with everyone they trained.
+The answer for both trace their route all of the way back to when Jacobs was just a kid.
+She had a pair of outstanding running coaches in high school, she tells us.
+Though their coaching styles were very different, what really struck her about both coaches was their passion for the sport of running and how they shared that with everyone they trained.

-“I like to be able to share that passion, and impart a little bit of that love into the people that I’m teaching,” she says.
-After years and years of racing, training, experience, and study, Jacobs believes that it’s valuable to pay it forward, an experience that she feels is very rewarding.
+“I like to be able to share that passion and impart a little bit of that love into the people that I’m teaching,” she says.
+After years of racing, training, experience, and study, Jacobs believes that it’s valuable to pay it forward.
+This is an experience that she feels is very rewarding.

 “I really love getting to see someone improve,” she says.
 “Being able to pick out one thing about their technique and hone in on it, and then all of a sudden they go ‘oh gosh, that’s it!’”

-It’s a satisfying feeling, Jacobs says, to see those slight changes take hold as students leap back into the sport with a renewed vigor.
+It’s satisfying, Jacobs says, to see those slight changes take hold as students leap back into the sport with a renewed vigor.

 “Triathlons are a bit like being a kid,” says Jacobs with a smile.
 “You know, when you’re young you get kicked out of the house and everyone says ‘go out and run around, go ride your bike, go learn to swim’, and that’s exactly what you do in a triathlon.”

-That childish love for adventure is one of the main things Jacobs attributes to the love for triathlon that she and so many people around the world share.
-Growing up brings with it responsibilities and obligations, as well as the slow erosion of free time and the freedom to get out into the world and explore, but with triathlons, that freedom is back again.
+That childish love for adventure is one of the main things Jacobs attributes to the love for triathlon that she and so many around the world share.
+Growing up brings with it responsibilities and obligations, as well as the slow erosion of free time.
+The freedom to get out into the world and explore becomes limited.
+But with triathlons, that freedom is back again.

-There’s another reason to love the sport, Jacobs says, and that’s its ageless nature.
+There’s another reason to love the sport, Jacobs says.
+That is its ageless nature.

 “In so many other sports you can’t continue to play and compete and grow in once you leave school, or once you don’t have a team anymore,” she explains.
 “But in a triathlon you can constantly adapt and grow and learn no matter what age you are.”